-- (1) The purpose of the Works, services and infrastructure code is to ensure that all development is appropriately serviced by physical infrastructure, public utilities and services and that work associated with development is carried out in a manner that does not adversely impact on the surrounding area. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Development provides an adequate, safe and reliable supply of potable, firefighting and general use water in accordance with relevant standards; - (b) Development provides for the treatment and disposal of wastewater and ensures there are no adverse impacts on water quality, public health, local amenity or ecological processes: - (c) Development provides for the disposal of stormwater and ensures that there are no adverse impacts on water quality or ecological processes; - (d) Development connects to the road network and any adjoining public transport, pedestrian and cycle networks while ensuring no adverse impacts on the safe, convenient and efficient operation of these networks; - (e) Development provides electricity and telecommunications services that meet its desired requirements; - (f) Development is connected to a nearby electricity network with adequate capacity without significant environment, social or amenity impact; - (g) Development does not affect the efficient functioning of public utility mains, services or installations: - (h) Infrastructure dedicated to Council is cost effective over its life cycle; - Work associated with development does not cause adverse impacts on the surrounding area; and - (j) Development prevents the spread of weeds, seeds or other pests.
+- (1) The purpose of the Works, services and infrastructure code is to ensure that all development is appropriately serviced by physical infrastructure, public utilities and services and that work associated with development is carried out in a manner that does not adversely impact on the surrounding area. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) Development provides an adequate, safe and reliable supply of potable, fire-fighting and general use water in accordance with relevant standards; - (b) Development provides for the treatment and disposal of wastewater and ensures there are no adverse impacts on water quality, public health, local amenity or ecological processes; - (c) Development provides for the disposal of stormwater and ensures that there are no adverse impacts on water quality or ecological processes; - (d) Development connects to the road network and any adjoining public transport, pedestrian and cycle networks while ensuring no adverse impacts on the safe, convenient and efficient operation of these networks; - (e) Development provides electricity and telecommunications services that meet its desired requirements; - (f) Development is connected to a nearby electricity network with adequate capacity without significant environment, social or amenity impact; - (g) Development does not affect the efficient functioning of public utility mains, services or installations: - (h) Infrastructure dedicated to Council is cost effective over its life cycle; - (i) Work associated with development does not cause adverse impacts on the surrounding area; and - (j) Development prevents the spread of weeds, seeds or other pests.

-Table 9.4.5.3 - Works, services and infrastructure code - For accepted development subject to requirements and assessable development supply of water that:
+Table 9.4.5.3 - Works, services and infrastructure code - For accepted development subject to requirements and assessable development

-Performance outcomes Acceptable outcomes For accepted development subject to requirements and assessable developmen Water supply PO1 Each lot has an adequate volume and AO1.1 Development is connected to a reticulated
+For accepted development subject to requirements and assessable development

+Water supply

+Each lot has an adequate volume and supply of water that:

-- (a) meets the needs of users; - (b) is adequate for fire-fighting purposes; - (c) ensures the health, safety and convenience of the community; and - (d) minimises adverse impacts on the receiving environment.
+- (a) meets the needs of users: - (b) is adequate for fire-fighting purposes; - (c) ensures the health, safety and convenience of the community; and - (d) minimises adverse impacts on the receiving environment.